CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 1. You can follow the prompts to generate the report.
 Make sure to save the report if you want to access it later with the most recent updates.

+### Review

+In this lab, you have completed the following exercises:

+- Getting Started with Microsoft Fabric: Activated Trial fabric and Set Up a Workspace
+- Explored Copilot for Data Flows
+- Visualized and gained Insights using Copilot for Power BI

-## You have successfully completed the lab.
+## You have successfully completed the lab!